Experts call for unbundling of CJN’s office - Daily Trust

 Legal experts have risen from deliberations on the progress of the Nigerian judiciary with a call for the unbundling of the office of the Chief Justice of Nigeria (CJN).

-The conference also recommended the strengthening of the integrity requirement for the appointment of judges and make it more transparent.
+The conference also recommended strengthening the integrity requirement for the appointment of judges and making it more transparent.

 The conference also recommended the strengthening of the NJC to hold judicial officers accountable, that the code of ethics for judicial officers by the NJC needs no review but proper political will by the CJN to investigate and sanction erring judicial officers.